-\The number of courses in Shorthand and Typing required will depend upon the student's previous training and interest.
-For example, those students who have had high school typing and shorthand would likely start with Typing 102 and Shorthand 102 or 201.
-Also, the student who feels that he would have no use for Shorthand after graduation should take elective subjects instead.
-It is strongly recommended that History 211 be included if any of the above listed courses are omitted.
+The number of courses in shorthand and typing required will depend upon the student's previous training and interest.
+For example, those students who have had high school typing and shorthand would likely start with Typing 102 and Shorthand 102.
+Also, the student who feels that he would have no use for shorthand after graduation should take elective subjects instead.